EmilyGoose/pybot/README.md

 # Pybot
-Bot for Slack built in Python
+Bot for Discord built in Python

 This is a side project of mine, which hopefully will make it easy to keep track of ideas my team has for upcoming hackathons.
-Feel free to use my code, but please credit me (preferably via direct link to this repo).
+Feel free to use the code, but please credit me (preferably via direct link to this repo).
 I try to comment it where possible.
-If you would like to make a pull request, please make it to the "unstable" branch.
-The master branch is my stable build.
+This is still very unstable, so if you would like to make a pull request, please just submit an issue.
+The master branch is the version built for Slack.

 # Usage